Gantz: Manga

 In North America, publishing company Dark Horse Comics acquired the licensing rights for the release of English translations of Gantz on July 1, 2007, during the Anime Expo.
 The thirty-seven volumes were published between June 25, 2008, and October 28, 2015.
+Dark Horse Comics republished the series in a 3-in-1 twelve-volume omnibus edition from August 22, 2018, to July 5, 2023.